Religious Communities in our Diocese

 Benedictines were not founded for a specific work in the life of the church.
 The monasteries founded by St. Benedict of Nursia in the sixth century were to be places of prayer, self-sustaining work and of service to people in the surrounding locale.
 However, throughout the Middle Ages and well into the 20th century Benedictines responded to the ever-present need for education.

-To teach the children of German immigrants and to spread the Benedictine Order in North America was the two-fold goal that brought Benedictine Sisters from St. Walburg Abbey in Eichstatt, Bavaria, to central , the members of St. Benedicts Monastery served primarily in the fields of education and health care.
+To teach the children of German immigrants and to spread the Benedictine Order in North America was the two-fold goal that brought Benedictine Sisters from St. Walburg Abbey in Eichstatt, Bavaria, to central Minnesota , the members of St. Benedicts Monastery served primarily in the fields of education and health care.

 By the middle of the 20th century Catholic schools and hospitals were well-established in the Diocese of St. Cloud.
 Other unmet needs of the people of God were surfacing, and the sisters began to branch out into different areas of service.
 Within the last 50 years educational and health care ministries have continued alongside new ministries, such as pastoral ministry, spiritual ministries (retreats, spiritual direction, adult formation workshops and programs), social justice ministries, research and writing, the arts and liturgical renewal.